About me – the whole story!

 Involvement in a dynamic astronomy club

 I could not ignore my involvement in a wonderful astronomy club that is booming: Le Club d’astronomie Mont-Tremblant.
 The club has doubled its membership in two years and we now have over 150 members, the second largest in Quebec.
 I run two astrophotography groups there and the enthusiasm and growth of the members is very motivating.
-We have several exciting projects starting up in collaboration with Domaine St-Bernard.
+I am honored to act as President of the club since March 2022.

 We do science, real science!